hassio-addons/addon-tailscale/tailscale/DOCS.md

    Assistant, please use a reverse proxy add-on.

-1. Home Assistant, by default, blocks requests from reverse proxies, like the Tailscale Proxy.
+1. Home Assistant, by default, blocks requests from reverse proxies, like the Tailscale Serve.
 To enable it, add the following lines to your `configuration.yaml`, without changing anything:

    ```yaml